craftship/craftship.github.io/_posts/2016-10-18-maybe-elm-not-just-react-js.markdown

 ### In Summary

 So when you start looking into your next web project.
-Don't just think grabbing your `npm init` and `npm i` tooling maybe give Elm, a new language a try.
+Don't just think of grabbing your default `npm init` and `npm i` tooling, maybe give Elm a try.
 We are convinced teams will fall in love with what is shaping up to be a fantastic modern day language for the web.

 Check out this awesome post on [How to use Elm at Work](http://elm-lang.org/blog/how-to-use-elm-at-work) or [get in touch](hello@craftship.io) with us to see how we can help.